RyterINC/discord-bot/README.md

 ### Koroks

-Karma system in order to give users "Korok seeds" as a reward.
-Users can look up how many Korok seeds he / she has obtained.
+Karma system in order to give users "Kupo nuts" as a reward.
+Users can look up how many Kupo nuts he / she has obtained.

 ## Installation